rail2025/BeastieBuddy-App/README.md

 # ![Preview image of app icon](bbapp.webp) BeastieBuddy

-BeastieBuddy is a Final Fantasy XIV companion application for searching creatures and displaying their locations on an in-game-style map.
+BeastieBuddy is a Final Fantasy XIV companion Windows desktop application for searching creatures and displaying their locations on an in-game-style map.

 ![Preview image of overlay](bb%20app%20overlay.PNG)
 <br>